saikiran-2906/Intelligent-Email-Processing-and-Response-Automation/best_choice.md

-## Why Layered Architecture is the Best Choice
+## Why Layered Architecture is the Best Choice?

 This project follows a **Layered Architecture** pattern to ensure clean separation of concerns, better maintainability, and scalability.